hiviah/brmdoor_libnfc/README.md

 It also supports physical *OPEN/CLOSE state* button for people to indicate if place is opened to public.
 The state can be reported via IRC topic and SFTP upload in [SpaceAPI.net format](http://spaceapi.net/documentation).

-This was originally designed for Raspberry (Raspbian), but it also runs on x86 if you have the PN532 USB reader.
+This was originally designed for Raspberry (Raspbian), but it also runs on other distros on Rapi and x86 if you have the PN532 USB reader.

 The main daemon is implemented in `brmdoor_nfc_daemon.py`.